b. 1849 – d.1902

 Caroline Blomquist [Karoline Kirstine Blomquist, formally Jensen, nee Sørensen]

-Caroline was Danish, and although she and her family has been found in the 1850, 1860 and 1870 Danish censuses, the translated transcriptions do not give much more than the basic information of name, age, place of birth, marital status, and address.
+Caroline was Danish, and although she and her family have been found in the 1850, 1860 and 1870 Danish censuses, the translated transcriptions do not give much more than the basic information of name, age, place of birth, marital status, and address.
 More information from the census forms might be gleaned by someone who can read Danish.

 Karoline Kirstine Sørensen was born on 3 November 1849 in Thorup, Kolding, Vejle, Denmark.
 Kolding is a Danish seaport in southern Denmark.
 Her parents were Marie Kirstine Munch, aged 31, and Mikkel Sørensen, aged 23, who had married on 27 June 1846 in Ebeltoft, Randers, Denmark.
 Karoline was baptised into the Lutheran faith the day after her birth in Besser, Holbeck, Denmark.
 Mikkel was as working as a glazier to support his family.

 Karoline was aged fourteen when she attended her confirmation on 3 April 1864 in Onsbjerg Sogn [parish], Skanderborg, Denmark.
 Eleven years later, on 12 November 1875, Karoline married 33-year-old Severin Peder Kristian Jensen in Sankt Nikolaj parish, Kolding, Denmark.
-On 26 August 1876 she gave birth to their son Marius Andreas Jensen; their son was baptised on 1 October 1876 in the same church that they had been married in.
+On 26 August 1876 she gave birth to their son Marius Andreas Jensen; who was baptised on 1 October 1876 in the same church that they had been married in.

 A move to England